-Also close to Las Cruces is White Sands, which became a national park at the end of last year.
-Even with its new national park status, it’s still a wonderful place to enjoy with your dog — as long as you keep your animal companion on a leash.
+Also close to Las Cruces is White Sands, which became a national park at the end of 2019.
+Even with its (relatively) new national park status, it’s still a wonderful place to enjoy with your dog — as long as you keep your animal companion on a leash.
 One of the most popular trails here is the Alkali Flat Trail, which crosses through the incredible dunes made of gypsum, a soft mineral the color of chalk.
 Although the hike is only five miles roundtrip, it is not actually flat, and walking on the dunes is a taxing exercise.

 In fact, the exertion of walking on dunes, the absence of shade, and the incredibly dry air make hiking in hot weather a high-risk endeavor.
 And from late spring to September, average highs here range from the upper 80s to upper 90s — which means that late fall through early spring is the ideal time to visit.
 Even in winter, the dunes gleam white in the sunshine.
 And don’t worry about the overnight freezing temperatures as the dry air makes for big temperature changes, and you’ll find fall and winter days highs reach comfortably into the upper 50s and 60s.